 How to Apply to GSI

 Key Dates

-• January 10: First day of the spring semester
+• August 28: First day of the fall semester

-*Students can self-enroll in UNXD 4950/7950 on MyAccess before securing an internship.
-Students must apply to internships, receive an offer before the semester begins, and finalize their internship to take this class.
+*Students can self-enroll in UNXD 4950/7950/7951 on MyAccess before securing an internship.
+Students must apply to internships, receive an offer before the last day of add/drop, and finalize their internship to take this class.

+How to Apply to GSI